Zionme/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-a program that prints numbers from 0 to 99.
+a program that prints all possible different combinations of two digits.